DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge/spring-week-5-mentor-materials.md

 ### Moving to action

-Agree with your ECT what they will do as a result of today’s topic.
+Agree with your ECT what they will do as a result of today's topic.